-- 4. Take a measurement in a straight line between the installed Post Protector Tubes on adjacent posts.
-Make a second mark on the cable that is the same distance away from the first mark as the measurement that you have just taken.(Illustration D-3) - 5.
-Remove the stud or the Adjust-A-Body from the tensioning terminal end that was installed in Section B of your kit instructions.
-This will make it possible to pull the first mark away from the face of the post so that you can access the mark for bending the cable.
-(Illustration D-4) - 6.
+- 4. Take a measurement in a straight line between the adjacent posts.
+Make a second mark on the cable that is the same distance away from the first mark as the measurement that you have just taken.
+(Illustration D-3) - 5.
+Remove the tensioning terminal that was installed in Section B of your kit instructions.
+(If you used a threaded stud, you will have to remove the fitting and all the cable as well.)
+This will make it possible to pull the first mark away from the face of the post so that you can access the mark for bending the cable.(Illustration D-4) - 6.
 Bend the cable in both locations that you have marked to approximately 45° (in the same plane).
 Use a tool such as Ultra-tec Cable Gripping Pliers to help you make "sharp" bends in your cables at the marked locations.
 (Illustration D-4) - 7.
-Re-attach the tensioning terminal such that the first mark is at the face of the post with the Post Protector Tube.
+Re-attach the tensioning terminal such that the first mark is at the face of the first corner post.
 Feed the bare end of the cable through the second post and continue to feed the cable through all other intermediate posts and/ or another corner section.

-Pull tight until the second mark contacts the Post Protector Tube on the second post.
+Pull tight until the second mark contacts the second post.